SUNET/python_x509_pkcs11/docs/api.rst

     :param key_label: The key label to be used in HSM.
     :type key_label: str

-    :param key_type: The type of the key to be used, ED22519 in this case.
+    :param key_type: The type of the key to be used, ED22519 in the default value.
     :type key_type: KEYTYPES